 It is hard to decide whether a killing is a murder or manslaughter.
 There are many times, where the difference is based on what the criminal was thinking when he committed the crime, which can be challenging to prove in court.

 Manslaughter does not have automatic life imprisonment.
 It only remains an option for the court.

 In the case of life imprisonment, there is no minimum time to serve before parole.

 Criminal failure that causes death can result in a maximum of life imprisonment and parole after 7 years, and a sentence of a minimum of 4 years is required when a gun is involved in the crime.

 Victims of murders

-Males are the victims of most of the murders and represent 9 out of 10 to charge with.
-Individuals who are of 15 to 34 years old are mostly involved.
+Males are the victims of most of the murders and represent 9 out of 10 charged.
+Individuals who are 15 to 34 years old are mostly involved.

 First-degree murders punishment is mandatory life imprisonment with a parole disqualification period of 25 years.
 When a murderer is found guilty of more than one murder, the court can punish them with the continuing time of parole disqualification for each crime. if you want to know more check.